-I recently did a post on how to make your own homemade natural soap bars as a way to clean your body using non-toxic, natural ingredients, but then it suddenly occurred to me that for some people, using soap bars can dry out their skin.
-So, as another natural alternative for cleaning your body, I thought I’d share a recipe for a homemade natural body wash instead that leaves you feeling clean, fresh and smelling AMAZING, plus, it moisturises your skin at the same time!
+I recently shared how to make your own homemade natural soap bars as a way to clean your body using non-toxic, natural ingredients, but it suddenly occurred to me that for some people, using soap bars can dry out their skin.
+So, as another natural alternative, here is a recipe for a homemade natural body wash that leaves smelling like a field of lowers while moisturising your skin all at the same time!

 This body wash contains several natural skin care ingredients:

-- Raw honey: I’ve posted before about how great honey is for wound healing, but it’s also great for helping to soften skin, is a natural antibacterial, helps your skin retain moisture and elasticity without drying it out, and is also very soothing.
-Local, raw honey is best (just ensure the honey was harvested by proper beekeepers who do not sacrifice the health of their bees for the honey) or you can use an organic raw honey (like this one) if you can’t source any locally.
-If you’re vegan you can exclude this ingredient from the recipe if you like, however the consistency will be slightly different.
+- Raw honey: I’ve posted before about how great honey is for wound healing, but it’s also great for softening skin, has antiviral and antibacterial properties, and helps skin retain moisture and elasticity without drying it out.
+Always use local, raw honey (and ensure the honey was harvested by beekeepers who do not sacrifice the health of their bees for the honey) or you can use an organic raw honey (like this one) if you can’t source any locally.
+If you’re vegan, you can exclude this ingredient from the recipe (and sub in melted shea butter instead), however the consistency will be slightly different.

-- Liquid castile soap: This provides the cleansing ability without the addition of any chemical foaming agents.
-I use Dr. Bronner’s Baby Mild one so that I can customise the scent with essential oils of my choosing, but any scent of organic liquid castile soap will work too.
+- Liquid castile soap: A vegetable-based soap, it provides the cleansing ability without the harsh chemical foaming agents.
+This one is palm oil-free and unscented, so you can customise the scent with essential oils.

-- Natural oils: Including an oil will help to moisturise your skin at the same time as giving it a clean.
-Jojoba, grapeseed, sweet almond, castor, or olive oil work well.
+- Natural carrier oils: These add add moisturising properties to the wash, as well as more benefits to the skin.
+Jojoba, grapeseed, sweet almond, coconut oil, castor, or olive oil work well.

-- Essential oils: Adding essential oils to the recipe gives the body wash a natural fragrance while at the same time, some of them can also add benefits like healing, soothing, disinfecting, repairing, or deodorising skin.
+- Essential oils: Adding essential oils to the recipe gives the body wash a natural fragrance while at the same time, possibly adding benefits such as healing, calming, soothing, disinfecting, or deodorising qualities to the wash.

-- Pour mixture into a (preferably glass) container and use in the shower as a body wash.
-You can pour body wash onto a natural sea sponge or natural loofah for easy use.
-This recipe will last for several months at room temperature.
+- Transfer mixture to a foaming soap dispenser (preferably glass) and use in the shower as a body wash.
+You can pour this body wash onto a natural sea sponge or natural loofah for easy use.
+Lasts for 3 months.

 Jabs, Betsy.
 A Natural and Moisturizing Homemade Body Wash.
 DIY Natural.
 Retrieved from https://www.diynatural.com/homemade-body-wash/